 Cryptocurrencies, such as the known Bitcoins are the order of the day and each year that passes gain more followers.
-Although it seems that they are surrounded by an alleged anonymity, they are not exempt from fulfilling the fiscal obligations that are supposed to them and the tax office has long warned that there will be seriousness about the issue.
+Although it seems that they are surrounded by alleged anonymity, they are not exempt from fulfilling the financial obligations that are supposed to them and the tax office has long warned that there will be seriousness about the issue.

 How the Bitcoin investments are taxed in the income statement

 If you buy and sell Bitcoins and you get a profit from it, it will be considered a capital gain in the rent.
 In this way, you will have to add it to the rest of the capital gains and losses as a result of trading on the stock market or buying an investment fund.
 The percentage of this taxation is: